swaptacular/swpt_accounts/protocol.rst

   successfully even when the amount available on the account is zero or less.
 (In this case, the secured amount will be zero.)
-This is useful, for example, when the sender wants to verify whether the recipient's account exist and accepts incoming transfers.
+This is useful, for example, when the sender wants to verify whether the recipient's account exists and accepts incoming transfers.

 FinalizeTransfer